Today: 10:00 AM - 6:00 PM

 Geologist Charles Lyell is credited with the insight that water’s powerful ability to shape the landscapes we see today also caused major transformations over the course of Earth’s history.
 Using the Aquarium’s stream-table models, students conduct an inquiry to discover the role erosion and deposition play in creating rivers and landforms.
 Students create their own model to learn how natural and fabricated objects can affect these processes.
 90 minutes.

-Traveling Teacher: $265 for first or simultaneous; $200 for second & additional sequential.
+Traveling Teacher: $265 for first or simultaneous; $200 for second and additional sequential.
 Additional travel fees may apply.

 Standards: N.G.S.S – 4: E.S.S.2-1, E.S.S 3-2